GSri30/DinosaurGameBot/README.md

   </a>
 </p>

-> This is a very basic bot which can play the dinosaur game automatically!
-NOTE: This bot is not designed for nigth mode!
+> This is a very basic bot which can play the chrome dinosaur game automatically!
+NOTE: This bot is not designed for nigth mode!.
+Hence to play the game for a little longer time, we can head over <a href="http://www.trex-game.skipser.com/">here</a>, which doesn't have any night mode!

 ## Install